tztztztz/php-no-slam-cache/README.md

 Classloader is optional, as class names and position in directories are PSR-4 compatible.

+You can also use composer to install: https://packagist.org/packages/inopx/noslamcache

+$ composer require inopx/noslamcache

 # Cache Methods commons

 Every Cache Method implements interface **\inopx\cache\InterfaceCacheMethod** and comes with constructor containing **$syncTimeoutSeconds** variable with default value of 30.